This is about the piece that shaped my year.

-After returning from my workout on the last Sunday in March, during a 3-week break to reconsider my vision for the year and for the next few years, I sat down and started to write.
-I typed on my iPhone in the DayOne app, a journaling app that houses every aspect of my life from the mundane details of what I did to the deep knowing of my soul.
+After returning from my workout during a 3-week break to reconsider my vision for the year and for the next few years, I sat down and started to write.
+I typed on my iPhone in the DayOne journal app.

 Over the course of hours, everything unspooled into a massive 8,000-word journal entry.

 No thoughts.
 Only pure emotion.

 In my life, all major moments of change have occurred on the “2” year in every decade: 12, 22, 32.
 I was 6 weeks away from 42, and I knew this would be a year of epic change and growth.

 For as much as I write, I rarely allow myself to write in that way: